gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 supporting the protected SCTP Restart use case.

-In order for the protected SCTP endpoint to be available for protected SCTP Restart purposes, the DTLS chunk needs acess to a DTLS Key context for this SCTP association that needs to be kept in a well-known state so that both SCTP Endpoints are aware of the DTLS sequence numbers and replay window, i.e. initialized but never used.
+In order for the protected SCTP endpoint to be available for protected SCTP Restart purposes, the DTLS chunk needs access to a DTLS Key context for this SCTP association that needs to be kept in a well-known state so that both SCTP Endpoints are aware of the DTLS sequence numbers and replay window, i.e. initialized but never used.
 An SCTP Endpoint SHALL